Search for long-lived heavy neutrinos in the decays of B mesons produced in proton-proton collisions at $\sqrt{s}$ = 13

-These limits are obtained with the combination of the different event categories listed in Table~\ref{table_categorisation}.
+These limits are obtained with the combination of the different event categories listed in Table~\ref{table_categorization}.
 For each signal hypothesis (\mN, \ctau) and each mixing scenario, an unbinned maximum likelihood function, $\mathcal{L}(r, \vec{\theta})$, is constructed using the signal strength, $r$, as the parameter of interest and the full set of NPs, $\vec{\theta}$, that account for the different sources of uncertainty.

 The limits are derived using the \CLs criterion~\cite{CLscriterion} in the asymptotic approximation~\cite{Cowan2011}.
 A given signal hypothesis is considered to be excluded if a signal strength equal to (or larger than) unity is not compatible with the observed data at 95\% \CL.
 A scan of \V on a fine grid is performed using the \ctau-reweighting methodology described in Section~\ref{section_simulation}.